-The decision about the indications for referral of a placenta for histopathology should be agreed with local obstetricians and neonatologists.
-A suggested list of indications for referral is shown in Appendix A.5 As a minimum, all placentas from stillbirths,6 fetal growth restriction (FGR - below 10th centile with abnormal fetal growth curve during pregnancy),^{7,8} immaturity (less than 32+0 completed weeks gestation),^{7,8} and cases of severe fetal distress requiring admission to a neonatal intensive care unit (NICU),5 maternal pyrexia (>38°C) and late miscarriages (20+0 to 23+6 completed weeks gestation) should be referred.
+The decision regarding the indications for referral of a placenta for histopathology should be agreed with local obstetricians and neonatologists.
+A suggested list of indications for referral is shown in Appendix A. As a minimum, all placentas from stillbirths, fetal growth restriction (FGR. below 3rd centile), immaturity (less than 30+0 completed weeks gestation), cases of severe fetal distress requiring admission to a neonatal intensive care unit (NICU) (evidence level C), maternal pyrexia (>38°C) and late miscarriages (20+0-23+6 completed weeks gestation) should be referred.
 Consideration may be given to providing an urgent placental examination service for infants in NICU.
-Submission of placentas following other pregnancy complications may depend on local resources and the value placed on placental examination in these situations by the local obstetricians.9
+Submission of placentas following other pregnancy complications may depend on local resources and the value placed on placental examination in these situations by the local obstetricians.

-[Level of evidence - C, D and GPP].
+[Evidence level D, GPP].

 Full details of the patient (mother), clinical consultant and date of delivery should be provided on the request form.
 As a minimum, the gestational age, birth weight and the indication for referral should be stated.
 Details of previous pregnancy complications and relevant maternal disease should also be provided.
-It may be appropriate to develop a simple placental referral proforma for use by clinicians, such as that shown in Appendix B.
+It may be appropriate to develop a simple placental referral proforma for use by clinicians, e.g. Appendix B.

 The specimen container must be labelled with the patient details.
-Placentas may be submitted to the laboratory fresh or formalin fixed as per local protocols.
+Placentas may be submitted to the laboratory in the fresh state or formalin-fixed as per local protocols.
 If submitted in formalin, the container should be of sufficient size to minimise distortion of the specimen and formalin should be of adequate volume to cover the specimen entirely to ensure proper fixation.
-Any samples for cytogenetic testing should be taken before fixation.
-The specimen should not otherwise be disrupted before receipt in the histopathology laboratory, unless this has been agreed on previously.
+Any samples for cytogenetic testing should be taken prior to fixation.
+The specimen should not otherwise be disrupted prior to receipt in the histopathology laboratory, unless this has been agreed upon previously.